 - FORAC Research Consortium Faculty members

-- Consortium de recherche en ingénierie des systèmes industriels 4.0 Director: Jonathan Gaudreault, professeur titulaire, Department of Computer Science and Software Engineering
+- Consortium de recherche en ingénierie des systèmes industriels 4.0 Director: Jonathan Gaudreault, full professor, Department of Computer Science and Software Engineering

-- Centre de recherche sur la géologie et l'ingénierie des ressources minérales (E4m) Research director: Georges Beaudoin, professeur titulaire, Department of Geology and Geological Engineering
+- Centre de recherche sur la géologie et l'ingénierie des ressources minérales (E4m) Research director: Georges Beaudoin, full professor, Department of Geology and Geological Engineering

 My project aims to support coordinated decision-making at the procurement and production system levels.
 I want to help people work together more effectively to deal with constant changes in available resources by harnessing the concepts of data quality, uncertainty, and collaboration.

-Vanessa Simard, PhD student in mechanical engineering (concentration in industrial engineering) supervised by Nadia Lehoux, professor, Department of Mechanical Engineering
+Vanessa Simard, PhD student in mechanical engineering (concentration in industrial engineering) supervised by Nadia Lehoux, professor, Department of Mechanical and Industrial Engineering

 Graduate studies